lordofkillz/DarkFusion/README.md

-# UltraDarkFusion Installation Guide (Part 2: with DNN with CUDA)
+# UltraDarkFusion Installation Guide (Part 2: DNN with CUDA)

 Before proceeding with the installation, it's essential to assess your existing development environment.
 If you have a functioning setup with OpenCV and CUDA support, along with PyTorch, please consult the requirements.txt file for a list of required packages—install only the necessary ones.